agarbato/unicloud/README.md

 <br>Before you can start using this tool you might want to test locally with [docker-compose](https://docs.docker.com/compose/install/).
 Simply run :

      docker-compose up -d

 Docker will pull the image from the docker hub and start the project.
 Open your browser [here](http://127.0.0.1:5001/) passing credentials specified on the docker-compose file.

 Wait a few seconds and the app should be up and running.
 On the homepage you will see that there are no registered clients and no shares defined.

-Before you can start to sync, **two mandatory steps are required**:
+**Before you can start to sync, **two mandatory steps are required**:**

 - Activate the client from the [clients](http://127.0.0.1:5001/clients) page.
 - Create your first share and name it `share1` from the [shares](http://127.0.0.1:5001/shares/mgt) management page

-**The share name must match the one defined on the docker-compose by the `SERVER_SHARE` env variable.**
+**The share name must match the one defined on the docker-compose by the `SERVER_SHARE` env variable.
+[SERVER_SHARE] is not server path, is one of the share name defined on server**

 The client will keep restarting until registration is completed and the share is defined, check docker-compose logs for troubleshooting.
 <br>When you activate a client the ssh pub key will be automatically added to the authorized_keys and unison will be able to sync using SSH.
 <br>Follow messages on the homepage to complete all the required steps.